Side-by-side comparison of payday loan vs salary advance options for emergency cash

 Does a payday loan hurt your credit score?

 Taking out a payday loan typically does not trigger a hard inquiry with Equifax, Experian, or TransUnion, so it will not directly lower your score.
-However, if the loan defaults and goes to collections, the collection account can appear on your credit report and cause significant damage.
+If the loan defaults and goes to collections, the collection account can appear on your credit report and cause significant damage.

 Can my employer deny a salary advance request?